Alternative · Universal AI employee (enterprise)

 AI Marketing Strategist(VEXA-01)

 If Ema's marketing personas were the use case.
-VEXA-01 runs strategy briefs and founder prep on a published Day-Week-Month schedule — hire-by-the-role rather than configure-by-platform.
+VEXA-01 runs strategy briefs and founder prep on a published Day-Week-Month schedule — hire-by-the-role rather than set up-by-platform.

 Honest note